kenjitheman/url-probe/README.md

 ## url-probe

-### that the tool is guarding or watching over URLs to ensure their availability and performance
+### That the tool is guarding or watching over URLs to ensure their availability and performance.

 ###